 Course Code Course Credit Content of Subject 40PLS041 An exercise for experimental methods on snow and ice studies 2 2 I will teach basic experimental methods and experimental skills to study nature and properties of snow and ice in polar regions.
 I start from introduction of instruments and basic skills such as error handling.
 I will teach laboratory skills and field skills.
 In addition, we learn computer aided control of measurements and computer aided data acquisition.
-In this 2nd semester, I teach advanced subjects including: (i) preparations of thick sections and thin sections, (ii) measurements of grain size, shape and grain boundaries, (iii) measurement on crystal orientation fabrics, (iv) air permeability, (v) measurements on dielectric permittivity tensor, and (vi) mechanical properties.
+In this 2nd semester, I teach advanced subjects including: (i) preparations of thick sections and thin sections, (ii) measurements of grain size, shape and grain boundaries, (iii) measurment on crystal orientation fabrics, (iv) air permeability, (v) measurements on dielectric permittivity tensor, and (vi) mechanical properties.
 80PLS001 Special Exercise for Dissertation I A 2 Seminar-style practical exercises are conducted for each of the fields of polar science in which research guidance is provided.
 80PLS002 Special Exercise for Dissertation I B 2 Seminar-style practical exercises are conducted for each of the fields of polar science in which research guidance is provided.
 80PLS003 Special Exercise for Dissertation II A 2 Seminar-style practical exercises are conducted for each of the fields of polar science in which research guidance is provided.
 80PLS004 Special Exercise for Dissertation II B 2 Seminar-style practical exercises are conducted for each of the fields of polar science in which research guidance is provided.
 80PLS005 Special Exercise for Dissertation IIIA 2 Seminar-style practical exercises are conducted for each of the fields of polar science in which research guidance is provided.
 80PLS006 Special Exercise for DissertationIIIB 2 Seminar-style practical exercises are conducted for each of the fields of polar science in which research guidance is provided.
 80PLS007 Special Exercise for Dissertation IVA 2 Seminar-style practical exercises are conducted for each of the fields of polar science in which research guidance is provided.
 80PLS008 Special Exercise for DissertationIVB 2 Seminar-style practical exercises are conducted for each of the fields of polar science in which research guidance is provided.
 80PLS009 Special Exercise for Dissertation VA 2 Seminar-style practical exercises are conducted for each of the fields of polar science in which research guidance is provided.
 80PLS010 Special Exercise for Dissertation VB 2 Seminar-style practical exercises are conducted for each of the fields of polar science in which research guidance is provided.
-20DPS039 Ice-core paleoclimatology I 2 Registration possible only by the students enrolled in SOKENDAI in/before AY2022 20DPS017 Geodesy in polar region and application of remote sensing techniques 2 Registration possible only by the students enrolled in SOKENDAI in/before AY2022 20DPS027 Biodiversity in polar regions 2 Registration possible only by the students enrolled in SOKENDAI in/before AY2022 $$

-Course Code Course Credit Content of Subject 20000000000 Introduction to Terrestrial Ecology in Polar Region Registration possible only by the students enrolled in SOKENDAI in/before AY2022 $$
+20DPS017 Geodesy in polar region and application of remote sensing techniques 2 Registration possible only by the students enrolled in SOKENDAI in/before AY2022 20DPS027 Biodiversity in polar regions 2 Registration possible only by the students enrolled in SOKENDAI in/before AY2022 20DPS035 Introduction to Terrestrial Ecology in Polar Region 2 Registration possible only by the students enrolled in SOKENDAI in/before AY2022